BerndStorck/chkInst/README.md

 ## English ##
 ### Short description ###
 Checks if some packages are installed, if not starts installation.

+**The installer "apt" has to be installed!** This script is written for the bash shell and works for Debian and it's derivates.

 #### Usage Example: ####